Your Ultimate Holiday Checklist

 Different people will swear by each method, but your best bet is a combination of the two.

-Folding is best for heavier or better structured clothes, such as trousers, jeans, shirts and jumpers.
-These are easy to fold along certain lines, and are less likely to crease.
+Folding is best for heavier clothes like trousers, jeans, shirts and jumpers.
+These are easy to fold along seams and are less likely to crease.

 Looking for a quote?

-Get a new travel insurance quote in minutes and you could start saving
+Get a new travel insurance quote in minutes to see if you can save.